 Although there are a variety of approaches to working with data in R, in recent years, the “tidyverse” has emerged as a cohesive and consistent approach to the everyday tasks of data wrangling and analysis.
 The tidyverse is a suite of tools for data management, manipulation, analysis, and visualization within the R software environment for statistical computing.
 This seminar provides an intensive, hands-on introduction to using tidyverse tools for doing your own work.

-Starting April 22, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
+Starting September 23, we are offering this seminar as a 3-day synchronous*, remote workshop.
 Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 Each lecture session will conclude with a hands-on exercise reviewing the content covered, to be completed on your own.
 An additional lab session will be held Thursday and Friday afternoons, where you can review the exercise results with the instructor and ask any questions.

 *We understand that scheduling is difficult during this unpredictable time.
 If you prefer, you may take all or part of the course asynchronously.
 The video recordings will be made available within 24 hours of each session and will be accessible for four weeks after the seminar, meaning that you will get all of the class content and discussions even if you cannot participate synchronously.

 Closed captioning is available for all live and recorded sessions.

 The course is not focused on particular statistical methods or modeling techniques.
 Rather, we will learn how to accomplish everyday tasks that statistical analysis depends on but which are rarely taught in detail in their own right.
 These include topics such as getting your own data into R, exploring the structure of your data, recoding variables and reshaping tables, and presenting summary tabulations and graphs of this work.